 The Russia Investigations: 'Putin's Fine.
 He's Fine.
-We're All Fine.'
+We're All Fine'

 "We want to make certain that kind of interference doesn't occur in 2018 or 2020 or beyond," Sen. Jerry Moran of Kansas told NPR's Lucian Kim.

 The leader of the delegation, Alabama Sen. Richard Shelby, said he thought the meetings had a hopeful tone.
-He wouldn't use the R-word — "reset" — but said he thought the Russians' willingness to host him and his colleagues showed how serious they were about trying to climb out of the impasse that now exists between the two powers.
+He wouldn't use the R-word — "reset" — but said he thought the Russians' willingness to host him and his colleagues showed how serious they were about trying to move out of the impasse between the two powers.

 The lawmakers visited ahead of the summit scheduled for July 16 between President Trump and Russian President Vladimir Putin in Helsinki.
-Trump said separately at a rally this week that he is confident about going into that meeting and that reporters don't give him credit for all his experience dealing with such matters.
+Trump said separately at a rally this week that he is confident about going into the meeting and that reporters don't give him credit for all his experience dealing with such matters.

-"They're going 'Will President Trump be prepared, you know, President Putin is KGB and this and that,'" Trump said.
+"They're going 'Will President Trump be prepared, you know, President Putin is KGB and this and that,' " Trump said.
 "You know what?
 Putin's fine.
 He's fine.
 We're all fine.
 We're people.
 Will I be prepared?
 Totally prepared.
 I've been preparing for this stuff my whole life.
 They don't say that."

 The Strzok matter

-FBI Deputy Assistant Director Peter Strzok is going for another dip in the shark tank.
+Peter Strzok, a onetime FBI deputy assistant director of counterintelligence, is going for another dip in the shark tank.

-The House Judiciary Committee interviewed Strzok late last month for some 11 hours behind closed doors and lawmakers scheduled another hearing with him on Thursday — this time in public.
+The House Judiciary Committee interviewed Strzok late last month for some 11 hours behind closed doors, and lawmakers have scheduled another hearing with him on Thursday — this time in public.

-Strzok's lawyer said at first they weren't sure whether they would participate in the open hearing.
+Strzok's lawyer said at first that they weren't sure whether they would participate in the open hearing.

 "We have come to the conclusion — forced to come to the conclusion — that this is not a search for truth," attorney Aitan Goelman told CNN.
 "It is a chance for Republican members of the House to preen and posture before their most radical, conspiracy-minded constituents."

-Ultimately, however, Strzok decided he would plan to appear before the joint session of the Judiciary Committee and House Oversight Committee.
+Ultimately, however, Strzok decided he would plan to appear before the joint session of the House Judiciary and oversight committees.

 Judiciary Committee Chairman Rep. Bob Goodlatte, R-Va., issued a subpoena compelling Strzok to testify.
 So there was that; skipping the hearing raised the political risks, but at this point, Strzok may calculate that he has nothing more to lose.

-Note: A previous version of this story incorrectly said President Trump's Supreme Court announcement is scheduled for the night before the joint House committee meeting set for Thursday.
-The Supreme Court announcement is scheduled for Monday.